 - Designating more than two dozen Bicycle-Pedestrian Priority Areas around major transit stations, several of which are included in the County’s initial round of proposed bikeshare stations.

-- A third track on the MARC Brunswick Line between the Frederick County line and the Metropolitan Grove station to reduce conflicts with freight service and enabling the expansion of commuter service, as recommended by the Maryland Transit Administration’s Growth and Investment Plan.
+- An additional 25 feet of right-of-way for a third track on the MARC Brunswick Line between the Frederick County line and the Metropolitan Grove station to reduce conflicts with freight service and enabling the expansion of commuter service.

 - November 26, 2013: County Council to approve Plan

 - November 18, 2013: Presentation to Upcounty Citizens Advisory Board at Upcounty Regional Services Center

 - November 13, 2013: Presentation to Communities for Transit, White Oak Recreation Center

 - November 12, 2013: County Council worksession

 - October 7, 14, 25 and 29 and November 1 and 5: County Council T&E Committee worksessions

 - October 3, 2013: Presentation to Coalition for Smarter Growth at Executive Office Bldg, Rockville

 - September 24 and 26, 2013: County Council public hearings on the Planning Board Draft of the Countywide Transit Corridors Functional Master Plan

 - September 11, 2013: Presentation to Burnt Mills Civic Association